OriolCanillasGautier/SOME-PackagingAssistant/README.md

-# SOME-PackagingAssistant (Gradio-only)
+# SOME-PackagingAssistant (Gradio UI)

-Single-file Gradio app that performs exact, axis-aligned carton/box packing.
-Interactive 3D viewer is intentionally excluded.
+Single-file Gradio app that replicates the Excel-based packing calculator with inline 3D preview and optional PyVista viewer.

 ## Features
 - Exact "Excel" style packing: origin at (0,0,0), base at Z=0, axis-aligned grid.
-- Safety percent in the Box section: scales the usable box dimensions (50–100%).
+- Safety slider applies a reduction factor to the **final unit count** (50–100%) and now has an explicit "Permet girar" toggle to lock orientation when needed.
-- Optional STL upload to auto-detect item dimensions via oriented bounding box (trimesh).
+- Optional STL upload (trimesh) that auto-fills the object dimensions and feeds the Plotly/PyVista previews.
-- Quantity and optional weight limit (max box weight).
-- Concise summary table with best orientation, counts per axis, total placed, and fill%.
+- Plotly inline viewer can spawn a fullscreen tab and lets you tune how many STL instances are rendered (default 200) for heavier meshes.
+- Inline Plotly scene plus an optional external PyVista/Qt viewer (when available).
+- Shared packing core (`packing_core.py`) keeps the Gradio UI and legacy script in sync, avoiding drift.

 ## Quickstart (Windows, PowerShell)